-- Carers are identified at the earliest possible stage of their role. - Carers' details are consistently recorded on the identifier's system. - Where necessary, we will share the individual's carer status with relevant services that they or their loved one access.
+- Carers are identified at the earliest possible stage of their role. - Carers' details are consistently recorded on the identifier's system. - Where necessary, we will share the individual's carer status with relevant services that they or the person they are caring for access.